TSUDOI ProjectOnline get-togethers and cooking projects on Facebook

-Beginning with this project, the TSUDOI Group assignments will be linked thematically to my KITCHEN CULTURE blog.
-All reference materials for the assignments will be stored on this TASTE of CULTURE website (previous assignments and reference documents were available only to members of the Face Book Group within the FB Files Library).
-This project has two posts: ODEN Part ONE (plant-based options) and ODEN Part TWO (focused on seafood).
+TSUDOI kitchen project assignments are linked thematically to my KITCHEN CULTURE blog.
+Reference materials for assignments are stored on this TASTE of CULTURE website (previous assignments and reference documents were available only to members of the Face Book Group within the FB Files Library).

 For those who wish to post photos of their kitchen projects, comment and/or ask questions about this and other projects, you will need to be a member of TSUDOI Group.
+Membership is opt-in and free-of-charge.
 If you are not already a member, please apply here.

 Looking forward to seeing what Tsudoi members make in their kitchens…

 Use a sharp knife or a peeler or mandolin to thinly slice cucumbers or radishes.

 Make a brine to wilt the vegetable slices: In a small saucepan, add 1 tablespoon salt to 2 cups water.
 Stir over low heat until the salt dissolves.
 Remove from the stove and let the brine cool.
 Place the sliced vegetables in the brine for 20-30 minutes.
 Drain, rinse and pat the vegetables dry with paper towels.